FredyGomez/getting_and_cleaning_project/CodeBook.md

 With the features.txt file we also get the proper column names

 2)
-Each of the data frames will be reduced to consider only the columns that are going to be used, using the grep function for thus
+Each of the data frames will be reduced to consider only the columns that are going to be used, using the grep function

 3)
 The Y data and Subject data is added to the X data at the end of the function.